chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 Prior to my recent focus on developer experience engineering, I have a long history with full-stack web development, spent a half decade doing systems-level programming (including avionics software and computational physics models), and earned an [undergraduate degree in physics](#undergrad) and a [master’s degree in theology](#masters).
 That combo has led me to care—very deeply—about building the *right things* in the *right way*.

-Building the *right things* means I am not interested in startups whose vision consists of either "tear down an existing industry" or "applying software will solve all our problems."
+Building the *right things* means I am not interested in companies whose vision at either "tear down an existing industry" or "applying software will solve all our problems."
 I would much rather work for a company with both a vision for how its product improves human lives and a recognition of the limits of technology.
 Tech is not a panacea for human ills and too often simply reinforces the worst of our existing failings.

 Building things the *right way* means I am not interested in slapdash product development and rushed delivery.
 Software development as a field consistently underinvests in product quality and maintainability.
 It is the responsibility of engineers to raise that bar.